Adnan-Jemal/E-commerce-React-Native-Expo/README.md

 5.  **Set up Supabase Database Schema:**

     - The complete database schema for this project (including all tables, custom types like enums, database functions, triggers, and Row Level Security policies) is defined in the **`supabase_schema.sql`** file located in the root of this repository.
-      _(Note: If you named your schema dump file differently or placed it in a subfolder, please adjust the filename/path in this instruction accordingly)._

     - To set up the database schema in your new Supabase project:
       1. Navigate to your Supabase project dashboard.
       2. In the left sidebar, click on the **SQL Editor** icon (it looks like a page with SQL on it).